ehbihenscoding/MultiFiTimeSeries/README.md

 The Lorentz system in the branch Lorentz (for more details https://en.wikipedia.org/wiki/Lorenz_system)

 #### Project status:
-the master branch is fully working
+the master branch is a fully working branch

 oneprocess is the in progress branch